evmcc/CUadpGrowFood/README.md

 ## Background
 55% of American households engage in gardening activities, with 67% of households currently or planning on growing edible plants.
+[1].
+This semester we will be focusing on satisfying the needs of and developing solutions for people who want an easier method of growing food at home.

 ### Current Solutions